State-independent Importance Sampling for Random Walks with Regularly Varying Increments: Simulation Methodology for

 \subsection{Efficient simulation of $\{ \evk \}$}

-In this section we present our state-independent importance sampling procedure, for the efficient computation of the probabilities $\Pr \{ \evk \},$ that are uniformly efficient for $k \geq 1.$ Define the following events: The events $A_k$ and $B_k$ are defined in the same spirit as that of $\Ad$ and $\Ar$ in the simulation of $\{\evA\}$ in Section \ref{SEC-LD}: the event $A_k$ includes sample paths that have at least one ``big'' jump of appropriate size in one of the increments indexed between $\nkm$ and $n_k,$ whereas on the other set $B_k$ we have all the increments bounded from above.
-The following lemma, proved in the appendix, asserts that asymptotically $A_k$ is the most likely way for the event $\{ \evk \}$ to happen. \begin{lemma} For any $\epsilon > 0,$ there exists $b_\epsilon$ such that for all $b > b_{\epsilon},$

-\end{lemma} As in the simulation of large deviation probabilities of sums of random variables in Section \ref{SEC-LD}, we can partition the event $\{\evk\}$ into: and arrive at unbiased estimators for their probabilities separately via different importance sampling measures.\\
+In this section we identify importance sampling changes of measure for the efficient computation of the probabilities $\Pr \{ \evk \}.$ Define the following events: The events $A_k$ and $B_k$ are defined in the same spirit as that of $\Ad$ and $\Ar$ in the simulation of $\{\evA\}$ in Section \ref{SEC-LD}: the event $A_k$ includes sample paths that have at least one ``big'' jump of appropriate size in one of the increments indexed between $\nkm$ and $n_k,$ whereas on the other set $B_k,$ we have all the increments bounded from above.
+As in the simulation of large deviation probabilities of sums of random variables in Section \ref{SEC-LD}, we can partition the event $\{\evk\}$ into: and arrive at unbiased estimators for their probabilities separately via different importance sampling measures.
+Here $\bar{A}$ denotes complement of the set $A.$